jbejjani2022/jbejjani2022.github.io/_posts/2025-12-20-perplexing-poem-prompt.md

 ## TL;DR

 - I use the [Greedy Coordinate Gradient](https://arxiv.org/abs/2307.15043) (GCG) prompt optimization algorithm to successfully find prompts that look like gibberish but get an LLM ([Qwen2.5-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct)) to output a poem about itself.
-I perform several ablations, presenting results of experiments that optimize the prompt under different settings and constraints, discussing what works and what doesn't.
+I perform several ablations, presenting results of experiments that optimize the prompt under different settings and constraints, and discuss what works and what doesn't.
 - I ask the LLM to explain these perplexing prompts.
 Preliminary results show that the explanations are somewhat faithful to what the prompt *actually* gets the model to output, but can be unreliable.
 - All in all, the results give limited evidence that an LLM can faithfully interpret at least parts of an 'adversarial' prompt for the (benign) task of poem-generation.
 They suggest that LLMs can 'understand' these prompts better than a human-reader (or at least I) can.
 At the very least, the results are kind of fun and amusing.